-What can I do to be a help to my Mandir and more so my Dharma?
+What can I do to be a help to our Mandir and more so our Dharma?

 I can remember back as a teenager how I “took for granted” those things my parents worked so hard to provide for me.
 I especially recall an incident where I have been disrespectful to the wishes of my parents pre-occupied with other things on my mind.